Isendil/chatapp/README.md

 # chatapp
 Chatapp is a simple messenger app that can be shared location between users and photos and text.
+To run the application run `expo start`

-1 Used React-Native
+1 Use React-Native
+2 run npm install to install packages
-2 Commended Code for more detail analysis
+3 Commended Code for more detail analysis
-3 install Navigation
+4 install Navigation
-4 allowing camera to be used
+5 allowing camera to be used
-5 Used Firebase
+6 Used Firebase
+7 Running on Android